Here's an overview of this week's four-hour homeowner radio broadcast

 New West Shutters And Blinds joins the conversation on their take on blinds and shutters.

 Details on roller shades and insulation values.
 Solar shades are designed to reduce heat against the window.
 In many colors.

 Keep in mind where your home faces to determine what shades work and look best.

 Discussion on honeycomb/cellular shades.

 Gives some estimated price points for various shades, blinds and shutters.

-Jim Thomas of About Blind Cleaning talks about state of the art blind cleaning.
+State of the art blind cleaning.

-He has a mobile truck to come to your place and clean them on location.
+A mobile truck to come to your place and clean them on location.

-Uses the 'ultra sonic' method to clean window treatments.
+The 'ultra sonic' method to clean window treatments.

 Takes about 10-15 minutes to clean a blind.